NateEag/next-vcs/readme.md

 http://www.ianbicking.org/distributed-vs-centralized-scm.html

-This HN discussion of GitHub's LFS announcement was mildly informative (mostly it was just people yelling about "why didn't you just use git-annex?").
+This HN discussion of GitHub's LFS announcement was mildly informative (mostly it was just people yelling "why didn't you just use git-annex?").
 I'm curious to learn what a 'Merkle tree' is, which someone mentioned in association with rolling hashes for storing large binary files: https://news.ycombinator.com/item?id=9343021

 A lovely summary of what Git's missing for enterprise work, courtesy of someone